-- In-water work will be limited to the in-water work window (16 November to 1 February), which would not interfere with tribal fisheries, and is outside the known migration periods for adult Chinook and mostly avoids juvenile migration periods.
-There is a very low potential for late migrating coho in northern Lake Washington through November. - Project is limited to specific authorized dimensions and will be executed within the Congressional authority for the project. - Maintenance dredging is conducted based on the results of site-specific, current hydrographic condition surveys conducted for each dredging event.
+- In-water work will be limited to the in-water work window (16 November to 1 February), which would not interfere with tribal fisheries, and is outside the known migration periods for adult Chinook and coho salmon and mostly avoids juvenile migration periods. - Project is limited to specific authorized dimensions and will be executed within the Congressional authority for the project. - Maintenance dredging is conducted based on the results of site-specific, current hydrographic condition surveys conducted for each dredging event.